Skip to Content

 • Execute tools to perform actions

-• Handle errors and decision points
+• Handle errors and alternative paths

 • Manage the flow of data through the process